abhijitk7/debounce_throttler/README.md

-# debounce_throttling
+# Debounce and Throttling
-Demo project to implement debounce and throttle
+Demo project to implement debounce and throttling.
+JavaScript techniique to improve application performance

 With debouce implementation your function is not called unless timer has not expired.